top of page

 ENVIRONMENTAL SUSTAINABILITY

-We explore the journey of our theology, God's creation, and current ecological concerns.
-We ask questions like, "What is distinctive about the church's response?" and "What does our faith have to do with it?"
-As we ask these questions...with ears of faith, we listen.
+Westwood explores theology, God's creation, and current ecological concerns.
+When we ask, "What is distinctive about the church's response?" and "How does faith impact the environment?" ...it is with ears of faith, we listen.

-We are called to respond in ways that embody God's love for all of creation and the resurrection hope we cling to even in unsettling times of climate change.
-Even as we lament the current state of our relationship with the rest of creation, we lean on the basic proclamation: "In hope we are saved."
+We are called to respond in ways that embody God's love for all of creation and the resurrection, even through unsettling climate change.
+As we lament the state of our relationship with creation, we lean into the proclamation: "In hope we are saved."

 CLIMATE JUSTICE CONGREGATION